sahat/jsrecipes/posts/backend/beginner/getting-started-with-mongoose.md

 });
 ```

 And here is yet another example of a `User` schema.
-Here I specified
+In this example, I specified
-`required` and `unique` constraints.
-If those constrains are violated, a MongoDB
+`required` and `unique` constraints and if those constrains are violated,
-error will be raised.
+operation will fail and an error will be raised.

 ```
 var UserSchema = new mongoose.Schema({